 Too often business owners make the mistake of gratifying themselves with a healthy profit on financial statements.
 However, having a healthy profit is not enough.
-According to CB Insights report, negative cash flow is the reason for failure in 29% of startups.
+According to the CB Insights report, negative cash flow is the reason for failure in 29% of startups.

-For example, to strengthen your cash flow from operating activities, you need to speed up your invoice to payment workflow.
+For example, to strengthen your cash flow from operating activities, you need to speed up your invoice-to-payment workflow.
 Here are a few quick tips that could help you achieve that.

 - Check the payment history of the customers

 - Use a delivery acceptance letter to have proof that the customer has received specific services from you